damiencarbery/quotes/quotes.md

 ---

-“Entrepreneurship is living a few years of your life like most people won’t, so that you can spend the rest of your life like most people can’t.” - Unknown
+“Entrepreneurship is living a few years of your life like most people won't, so that you can spend the rest of your life like most people can't.” - Unknown

 ---